 • If you suffer from chronic sleep deprivation, consult our guide on how to improve your sleep without medication

-Comfortable bedding to complete your routineSee the selection on lematelas.fr
+Comfortable bedding to complement your routineView on Amazon

 FAQ

 How long should an evening routine last?On average, 30 to 60 minutes depending on your needs.
-Regularity is crucial: a short but daily routine is more effective than a long occasional routine.
+Consistency is key: a short but daily routine is more effective than a long occasional routine.

 Can you have a routine if you go to bed late?Yes, a short and calming routine is better than nothing at all.
-The time matters less than the regularity: try to go to bed at the same time each night, even if it's after midnight.
+The time matters less than consistency: try to go to bed at the same time each night, even if it’s after midnight.

 Do children need a routine?Yes, it structures their time and secures the bedtime moment.
-Bath, story, lights off at a fixed time — these markers reduce bedtime anxiety and shorten the time to fall asleep.
+Bath, story, lights off at a fixed time — these markers reduce bedtime anxiety and shorten sleep onset time.

 What to do if I work irregular hours?Adapt the routine to your chosen sleep hours, even during the day.
-The essential thing is that the signals are consistent: darkness, silence or white noise, and the same ritual gestures, regardless of the time.
+The key is that the signals are consistent: darkness, silence or white noise, and the same ritual gestures, regardless of the hour.

-Does a warm shower in the evening really help you fall asleep?Yes, according to several studies.
-A shower or bath at 37–38 °C about 1 to 2 hours before bed triggers peripheral vasodilation: heat is released through the skin, which lowers the core body temperature — a key biological signal for falling asleep.
+Does a warm shower in the evening really help with falling asleep?Yes, according to several studies.
+A shower or bath at 37–38 °C about 1 to 2 hours before bedtime triggers peripheral vasodilation: heat is released through the skin, which lowers the core body temperature — a key biological signal for sleep onset.